UBC Wiki Instructor Guide

 You can use UBC Wiki for sharing and editing content:

-• Enabling collaboration on written work for students working in a group
+- Enabling collaboration on written work for groups of students

-• Creating public course content or documentation, which you can also invite students to contribute on
+- Creating public course content or documentation, which you can also invite students to edit

 Socially networked digital technologies allow the classroom to progress beyond the boundaries of official knowledge.
 Official knowledge represents a partial aggregate of culture, because it is mapped in ways that typically exclude members of marginalized groups.
 Participatory technologies, such as the GRSJ 224 Wiki, enable active relationships to public knowledge, new forms of educational innovation, and participatory citizenship.
 Read more »